20centaurifux/efind/README.md

 | and      | If an expression returns logical false it returns that value and doesn't evaluate the next expression.
 Otherwise it returns the value of the last expression. |
 | or       | If an expression returns logical true it returns that value and doesn't evaluate the next expression.
 Otherwise it returns the value of the last expression.  |

 Expressions are evaluated from left to right.
-You can use parentheses to force precedence.
+Use parentheses to force precedence.

 The following operators can be used to compare a file attribute to a value: